Decay behavior of hidden-strange hadronic molecular state $N(2270)$: Results and Discussion

 \subsubsection{Total Width}

-As shown in Fig. \ref{fig:totalwidth}, the upper figure is the result of fixing the $\Lambda$ as $1000$ MeV and changing $\Lambda_0$ from $800$ MeV to $1200$ MeV, while the lower figure is the result of the fixing the $\Lambda_0$ as $1000$ MeV and changing $\Lambda$ from $800$ MeV to $1200$ MeV.
-Where, the green line, blue dashed line, and red dot-dashed line corresponding to the case of initial state $N(2270)$ spin-parity quantum number $J^P$ as $1/2^-$, $3/2^-$ and $5/2^-$ respectively.
+As shown in Fig. \ref{fig:totalwidth}, the upper figure is the result of fixing the $\Lambda$ as $900$ MeV and changing $\Lambda_0$ from $800$ MeV to $1000$ MeV, while the lower figure is the result of the fixing the $\Lambda_0$ as $900$ MeV and changing $\Lambda$ from $800$ MeV to $1000$ MeV.
+Where the green line, blue dashed line, and red dot-dashed line correspond to the case of initial state $N(2270)$ spin-parity quantum number $J^P$ as $1/2^-$, $3/2^-$, and $5/2^-$, respectively.

-As Fig. \ref{fig:totalwidth} shows, with the change of the cutoff parameter, the dependence of the total width on the cutoff parameter is very obvious, and the width can vary from $150$ to $750$ MeV, which can cover the possible width range of the general nucleon excited states.
-Therefore, it is difficult for us to give an accurate prediction of the total width from the existing model, since the shifting range is large.
+As Fig. \ref{fig:totalwidth} shows, with the vary of the cutoff parameter, the dependence of the total width on the cutoff parameter is very obvious, and the width can vary from $200$ to $500$ MeV, which can cover the possible width range of the general nucleon excited states.
+Therefore, it is difficult for us to accurately predict the total width from the existing model, since the shifting range is large.